githubsatelliteworkshops/apps-with-graphql/FAQ.md

 The workshop code and pre reqs can be found [here](https://github.com/githubsatelliteworkshops/apps-with-graphql#mega-prerequisites).

-## What do I need to do to clean up my?
+## What do I need to do to clean up?

 You delete an app by navigating to [GitHub Apps settings page](https://github.com/settings/apps), select your app, select `Advanced`, and finally use one of the options in the `Danger Zone`.

 More directly, navigate to `https://github.com/settings/apps/<YOUR_APP_NAME>/advanced`

-## What's the difference between GitHub Apps vs OAuth App?
+## What's the difference between GitHub Apps vs OAuth Apps?

-A breakdown of the difference between GitHub Apps vs OAuth App can be found in [the developer docs](https://developer.github.com/apps/differences-between-apps/).
+A breakdown of the difference between GitHub Apps vs OAuth Apps can be found in [the developer docs](https://developer.github.com/apps/differences-between-apps/).
 In general, we recommend using GitHub Apps since it was finer grain permissions over OAuth Apps.

 ## How do I access GitHub's GraphQL Explorer?